 You may have seen Hailey Bieber posting about her ovarian cyst "the size of an apple".
 She shared the image of her stomach, explaining that she's suffered from the condition before and how "it's painful and achey and makes [her] feel nauseous and bloated and crampy".

 If anyone has suffered from an ovarian cyst, they'll know this feeling well.
-But unfortunately, there’s not much information out there about ovarian cysts and what to do if you have one or if you think you have one.
-Ovarian cysts can also be mistaken for other conditions like IBS (Irritable Bowel Syndrome), bloating or discomfort.
+But unfortunately, there's not much information out there and lots of people don't what to do if you have one or if you think you have one.
+Ovarian cysts can also be mistaken for other health conditions like IBS (Irritable Bowel Syndrome), bloating or discomfort.
 Sometimes they're associated with painful periods or painful sex.

-Dr Gidon, our Medical Director advises that " if an ovarian cyst doesn't go or you have symptoms, then you need action".
-To make things a bit easier, we've put together an overview that explains the key things around ovarian cysts:
+Dr. Gidon Lieberman, our Medical Director, advises that "if an ovarian cyst doesn't go away or you have symptoms, then you need to take action."
+To help you out, we've put together an overview answering the most frequently asked questions:

 What is an ovarian cyst

-An ovarian cyst is a fluid-filled bubble that develops in the ovary.
-They usually won't cause any symptoms and aren't something to worry about, unless they don't go away.
-Ovarian cysts will only cause symptoms if the ovarian cyst splits, is very large or blocks the blood supply to the ovaries.
+An ovarian cyst is a fluid-filled sac that develops in the ovary.
+Typically they don't cause any symptoms and aren't something to worry about - unless they don't go away.
+An ovarian cyst will only cause symptoms if it splits, is very large, or blocks the blood supply to the ovaries.
+Larger cysts pose higher risks, as they can rupture more easily, leading to potential blockages and abdominal discomfort.

 What should you do if you think you have one

-Our clinical team suggests visiting your doctor or GP if you have symptoms of an ovarian cyst.
-In most cases your doctor will advise what’s known as “watchful waiting”.
-This means that you night not need treatment right away, but you’ll probably have an ultrasound scan a few weeks or months later to check that the cyst has gone.
-If you have a simple ovarian cyst, your doctor might recommend going on the contraceptive pill for a few months to see what happens with the cyst - or they may recommend watching.
-Different cysts have different treatments.
+Our clinical team suggests visiting your doctor or GP if you have any of these symptoms.
+In most cases, if it is an ovarian cyst, your doctor will advise what's known as “watchful waiting”.
+This means that you might not need treatment right away, but you'll probably have an ultrasound scan a few weeks or months later to check that the cyst has gone.
+If you have a simple ovarian cyst, your doctor might recommend going on the birth control pill for a few months to see what happens with it.
+There are lots of different types of cysts which all have different treatments.

-If the pain causes you to vomit or you're experiencing pain that goes down the back of your leg, seek medical help as soon as possible.
+If the pain causes you to vomit, you have sudden pain that is severe, or you're experiencing pain that goes down the back of your leg, seek urgent medical attention as soon as possible as this could be a medical emergency.

 How to treat ovarian cysts

-If your ovarian cyst hasn’t gone away by itself or is causing symptoms, it might need to be surgically removed.
-There are two types of surgery that are used to remove ovarian cysts:
+If the cyst doesn't go away by itself or is causing symptoms, it might need to be surgically removed.
+There are two types of surgery used to remove ovarian cysts:

 - A laparoscopy surgery: This is keyhole surgery and the most common way to remove an ovarian cyst.
-Small cuts are made in your tummy and the surgeon will remove the cyst through small cuts in your skin
+Small cuts are made in your tummy and the surgeon will remove the cyst through those small cuts in your skin.

 - A laparotomy surgery: This is a single cut that’s made into your tummy to give the surgeon better access to the cyst.
 It’s usually used if your cyst is very large or there’s a chance it’s cancerous.

-Everyone recovers from surgery in their own way.
-You’ll probably feel pain in your tummy but this should improve after a few days.
-You should contact your GP as soon as possible if you have heavy bleeding, severe pain, a fever or dark or smelly vaginal discharge because these signs can mean you have an infection.
+Everyone recovers from surgery in their own way and it may take some time to return to your normal activities.
+You'll probably feel pain in your tummy but this should improve after a few days.
+You should contact your GP as soon as possible if you have heavy vaginal bleeding, severe pain, a fever, or dark or smelly vaginal discharge because these signs can mean you have an infection.

 How an ovarian cyst can impact your fertility

-If you’ve not been through menopause, your surgeon will be careful to make sure your reproductive system doesn't get damaged by the surgery.
-If 1 of your ovaries needs to be removed, your second ovary will release hormones and eggs as usual.
-Your fertility shouldn’t be impacted, but it might be harder to get pregnant.
+If you've not been through menopause, your surgeon will be careful to make sure your reproductive organs don't get damaged by the surgery.
+If one of your ovaries needs to be removed, your second ovary will release hormones and eggs as usual.
+Your fertility shouldn't be impacted, but it might be harder to get pregnant.